bachelor-2014/report/v2/software.md

 ##Controlling the hardware from the software
 EvoBot consists of multiple hardware components which are all accessed in different ways.
-This section serves as a description for each of the hard components accessed and explains how we do it.
+This section serves as a description for each of the hardware components accessed and explains it is done.

 <!-- Camera, OpenCV -->
 - The camera of the application are accessed through OpenCV which uses